legendarycode3/31-days-Of-reactjs-course/README.md

 ✔️ What is Reactjs ?  </br>
-React is an external library that helps us create websites easier. </br> React.js (also known as React or ReactJS) is an open-source, front-end JavaScript
+React is an external library that helps us create websites easier. </br> React.js (also known as React or ReactJS) is an open-source, front-end JavaScript library for building user interfaces (UIs) based on individual, reusable components.
+It is

 ✔️ What is JSX ? </br> </br>
 Javascript XML Is a syntax extension for javascript that allows developers to write HTML -like markup directly within  their Javascript code. </br>